 “In utter despair he took a pocket knife and made an incision in the glans of the penis.
 This was accompanied by minimal pain but was followed by an agreeable sensation and orgasm and copious emission… Once again able to satisfy his venereal desires, he frequently performed the same operation, with the same result.
 After carrying out this shocking mutilation perhaps a thousand times, he at length failed.
 He then divided the penis, by a lengthways incision, into two equal halves, from the opening of the urethra to the symphysis pubis [base of the penis].”

 Sir William Osler (1849-1919) was a Canadian-American doctor, academic and medical pioneer.
 The son of a British naval officer and a pious Christian woman, Osler was born in Ontario and educated in Toronto, Montreal and London.
-In the 1880s be became chief of clinical medicine at the University of Pennsylvania and a founding member of the Association of American Physicians.
-In 1889 Osler relocated to Baltimore and became a co-founder of Johns Hopkins Hospital and School of Medicine.
+In the 1880s, Osler became chief of clinical medicine at the University of Pennsylvania and a founding member of the Association of American Physicians.
+In 1889 Osler relocated to Baltimore, becoming a co-founder of Johns Hopkins Hospital and School of Medicine.
 He remained at Johns Hopkins for 12 years, overseeing its rapid growth and evolution into one of America’s foremost medical research facilities.
 In 1905 Osler accepted the Regius Professorship at Oxford University.
-Just before embarking for England he delivered a controversial farewell address to the Johns Hopkins alumni, in which he suggested that the most important work was done by younger folk:
+Just before embarking for England, he delivered a controversial farewell address to the Johns Hopkins alumni, suggesting the most important work was done by younger folk: